aeternity/aepp-sdk-docs/Sofia.md

 ```ocaml
 accounts['some_string'] = some_address
 ```
-A value can be looked in a map using its key:
+A value can be looked up in a map using its key:
 ```
 accounts['some_string'] //will return some_address
 ```

 ### State

-Sophia does not have arbitrary mutable state, but only a limited form of state associated with each contract instance.
+A contract's state is enclosed within its `state` type.
+Nothing outside of this state will be persisted between contract invocations.

 - Each contract defines a type state encapsulating its mutable state.
 ```ocaml
 type state = { contributions : map(address, int),